 You regard government as a vital tool in implementing these reforms but accept that government cannot do more than society allows it to and so you work within the confines of parliamentary democracy.
 You are likely to want a predominantly interventionist economy.
 You tend to prefer a cosmopolitan and permissive culture but find that it can frustrate the solidarity so important to your movement.

-For information on socialist political parties worldwide see here (but note that this international also includes Progressive and Moderate and Communitarian parties).
+For information on many socialist political parties worldwide see here (but note that this international includes Progressive and Moderate and Communitarian parties).
 If this is too bland for you then try the Utopian Socialist on for size.

 Scores: Stability (0-50%) Liberty (0-50%) Equality (51-85%)